-Greenhouse Access (BL1-P)
+Plant Growth Room Access (BL1-P)

-Access to the greenhouse shall be limited or restricted, at the discretion of the Greenhouse Director, when experiments are in progress.
-Prior to entering the greenhouse, personnel shall be required to read and follow instructions on BL1-P greenhouse practices and procedures.
-All procedures shall be performed in accordance with accepted greenhouse practices that are appropriate to the experimental organism.
+Access to the plant growth room shall be limited or restricted, at the discretion of the facility director, when experiments are in progress.
+Prior to entering the plant growth room, personnel shall be required to read and follow instructions on BL1-P plant growth room practices and procedures.
+All procedures shall be performed in accordance with accepted plant growth room practices that are appropriate to the experimental organism.